BEYON-Connect/interview-coding-test/README.md

 # Introduction

+## Full-Stack Developer

 This repository contains a minimal web application solution that will be the basis for the Beyon Connect developer interview coding assessment.
 The solution consists of a frontend and backend project, where the frontend is a React application and the backend is a NodeJS web API.
 Both projects are written in TypeScript.

-I as part of the in-person interview, you will be asked to extend the solution with a new features.
+As part of the in-person interview, you will be asked to extend the solution with a new features.
 The features will be communicated to you during the interview and will be include required implementations in both the frontend and backend projects.

 It is highly recommended that you clone this repository and get the solution running locally before the interview.